 Some public buildings are of interest, including the Archbishop's Palace, with its exuberant colonial style and remarkable Moorish-style balcony.
 To the north east is the Governor's Palace, the residence of the head of state, a majestic Baroque-style building built in 1937.
 Very popular with visitors, the Changing of the Guard takes place every day at noon.

 Soldiers in uniforms conduct disciplined movements, goose-stepping to the rhythm of ‘El Cóndor Pasa' by the Peruvian composer Daniel Alomía Robles.
-The palace is not open to the public, except for rare exhibits requiring a reservation 48 hours in advance.
+The palace is not open to the public, except for rare exhibits requiring a booking 48 hours in advance.

 Plaza de Armas